IWILZ/FS2020-Switch-Panel/README.md

 **IMPORTANT:** to avoid a damage of the micro controller itself **DON'T CONNECT A LED DIRECTLY to the Arduino**, but **use a resistor to limit the current** flowing to the LED. **The resistor value depends on the LED brand and colour** (normally red ones need a lower value resistor than green ones) but you could start with a value of **1KOhm** and then change it to find the right value/light for your LED.
 If you have a tester you can also measure the current flowing into the LED considering that the maximum current on a output PIN of the Arduino cannot **never exceed 20mA**.
 If you cannot measure the current, just look at your LED's light and don't exceed with its brightness.

-For the buttons you just need to choose those "normally opened" so they will "close the circuit" to the ground only when pressed.
+For the buttons you should choose those "normally opened" so they will "close the circuit" to the ground only when pressed.